Sandra Gladney, Executive Director

 UO Insight Seminars

-UO Insight Seminars are short-term, extensive investigations of art, literature, poetry, philosophy, history, architecture, archaeology, religion, and current events.
+UO Insight Seminars are short-term, in-depth investigations of art, literature, poetry, philosophy, history, architecture, archaeology, religion, and current events.
 Led by UO and guest faculty members who provide formal study guides and lead college-level discussions, the seminars offer college-level study for the sake of personal fulfillment.

 By partnering with Academic Extension, businesses, nonprofits, and government organizations can develop and administer trainings on- or offsite, offering professional development units, continuing education units, or UO credit.